Mixed Games Review

 omaha flop play

-Other topics covered in the videos include flop check-raise, checking back, and dealing with the hands where we’re facing a check-raise.
+The videos also cover flop check-raise, checking back, and dealing with hands where we’re facing a check-raise.

 Turn & River